 It is time to discuss the break-even return of money you spent on ads.
+We found a good B/E ROAS formula on QRY Blog.
 When we talk about the break-even point, we basically made as much money as we spent and made up for our losses.

 For example, suppose you paid $ 50 for a Google ad set and received $ 50 for your income, so you have zero resources.

 Therefore, break-even ROAS is a value that represents spent dollars on advertising and recovers costs from sales but is no longer profitable.